-II Corinthians 6:14-16 contains a warning that good and evil do not mix, so as Christians, we must be careful to avoid having anything to do with what is wrong.
-Highlighting Proverbs 8:13, David Grabbe reveals that the fear of God plays a significant role in ridding evil from our lives.
+Good and evil do not mix; we cannot associate with what is wrong.
+The proper fear of God plays a significant role in ridding evil from our lives.

 The first six element of motivation were positive, but the last in negative.
 John Ritenbaugh explains that our fear of being judged negatively by our Judge should spur us to greater obedience and growth toward godliness.

 After God forgives our sins, He still allows residual memories of these transgressions to remain in our memories, evidently to help us in overcoming.

 Even though sin offers fleeting pleasure, we must learn to intensely hate sin, regarding this product of Satan as a destroyer of everything God loves.

 We may feel sorry or even guilty when we sin, but have we actually repented?
 The Scriptures show that true repentance produces these seven, distinct fruits.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.